-- Make sure that there is one or more parties willing to take the lead in preparing and presenting the project, and eventually implementing it.
+- There are one or more parties willing to take the lead in preparing and presenting the project, and eventually implementing it.

 The MoMo secretariat, consisting of experts from the Ministry of Foreign Affairs, IUCN NL and ECN, assesses the proposals and selects the best ideas for a discussion with financial experts that manage public or private funds in the Netherlands.
 See here the composition of this expert panel.
 All projects submitted will get feedback on the financial quality of the proposal and advice on how to to perfect it.
 The panel may also provide the necessary contacts and expertise that can help in the realisation of your idea.
 Submitted project proposals are evaluated based on the following main criteria: